jon-jacky/Piety/test/ed/README.md

-The *.log* files are output from *python test_ed.py > test_ed.log*, *./test_ed.sh > test_ed.sh.log* etc.  The contents of the *.log* file in this repository should be the same as the output you get when you run that test script on your recent version of *ed.py*.
+The *.log* files are output from *python test_ed.py > test_ed.log*, *./test_ed.sh > test_ed.sh.log* etc.  The contents of the *.log* file in this repository should be the same as the output you get when you run that test script on your recent version of *ed.py*, except dictionary elements might be printed in different orders (including the lines printed by the *ed* *n* command).

 The *.txt* files here are samples used to demonstrate text editing.
 The *ed.py.txt*, *ed.md.txt*, and *README.md.txt* here are not